Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: GrUES : Gr obner-based Unconditional Equivalence Search

-Both penalized maximum likelihood estimates \(\widehat\U_{\ell_0}\) and \(\widehat\U_{\mathrm{nuc}}\) outperform the baseline \(\widehat\U_{\mathrm{IT}}\) at identifying the true UEC for either very sparse or moderately to very dense graphs and underperform it otherwise (Figure~\ref{fig:sims:correct} { orange bar} and { green bar}).
-The penalized maximum likelihood estimates also generally have a lower average structural Hamming similarity to the true UEC (Figure~\ref{fig:sims:accuracy} { orange bar} and { green bar}).
-This appears to be a consequence of the observation that while the baseline method \(\widehat\U_{\mathrm{IT}}\) randomly/independently gets some edges wrong, the penalized maximum likelihood estimates \(\widehat\U_{\ell_0}\) and \(\widehat\U_{\mathrm{nuc}}\) make mistakes in a more systematic way by incorrectly removing edges to accommodate the sparsity constraints enforced by the penalization.
+Both penalized MLEs \(\widehat\U_{\ell_0}\) and \(\widehat\U_{\mathrm{nuc}}\) outperform the baseline \(\widehat\U_{\mathrm{IT}}\) at identifying the true UEC for either very sparse or moderately to very dense graphs and underperform it otherwise (Figure~\ref{fig:sims:correct} { orange bar} and { green bar}).
+The penalized MLEs also generally have a lower average structural Hamming similarity to the true UEC (Figure~\ref{fig:sims:accuracy} { orange bar} and { green bar}).
+This appears to be a consequence of the observation that while the baseline method \(\widehat\U_{\mathrm{IT}}\) randomly/independently gets some edges wrong, the penalized MLEs \(\widehat\U_{\ell_0}\) and \(\widehat\U_{\mathrm{nuc}}\) make mistakes in a more systematic way by incorrectly removing edges to accommodate the sparsity constraints enforced by the penalization.
 This makes these estimators more likely to get edges wrong when there are several sizeable cliques.
 Also notice that the penalized likelihood score with \(\mathtt{nuclear}\) penalization consistently outperforms that with \(\ell_0\) penalization.
 This makes intuitive sense as the \(\mathtt{nuclear}\) penalization is commonly used when we are searching for clique structures that form communities \citep{hastie2015statistical}.
 Here, the communities sought after are those defined as the ancestors of the individual source nodes in the data-generating DAG.

 It is also interesting to note that \texttt{GrUES} generally performs worse than independence testing in the range of densities 0.3--0.5.
 This is potentially explained by (possibly a combination of) two things: First, with finite data, it is possible that there exists a better-scoring UEC for the given data than the data-generating model, which pulls \texttt{GrUES} away from the true model identified by the independence testing and initialization.
 (Note that in the case that independence testing gets the correct UEC, \texttt{GrUES} is initialized at this UEC.)
 This problem is overcome by increasing the sample size when possible.
 Second, in the case that that independence testing does not identify the true UEC, \texttt{GrUES} initializes at a subgraph of $\widehat\U_{\textrm{IT}}$.
 For denser graphs, where independence testing fails more frequently, \texttt{GrUES} appears to find its way to the true model a reasonable percentage of the time.
 However, this does not appear to be happening in the density range 0.3--0.4.
 One possibility is that within this range, when independence testing does not learn the true UEC, \texttt{GrUES} initializes at a graph that is far away from the true UEC in terms of connectivity of the search space.
 In particular, for these densities, the graphs we are initializing at may be isolated away from the true model by several bottlenecks that make it difficult for \texttt{GrUES} to correct for errors in independence testing.
 It is possible that the traversal of such bottlenecks are more frequently needed for models in this density range than for densities greater than $0.4$.